Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Using AWS Console

-03 You can use AWS Systems Manager Quick Setup to help you quickly configure your Amazon EC2 instances as managed instances in an individual account or across multiple organizational units (OUs) and AWS regions by integrating with AWS Organizations.
+03 You can use Systems Manager Quick Setup to help you quickly configure your Amazon EC2 instances as managed instances in an individual account or across multiple organizational units (OUs) and AWS regions by integrating with AWS Organizations.
 The Quick Setup feature automatically configures required IAM roles and commonly used Systems Manager capabilities on your Amazon EC2 instances.
-The commonly used capabilities enabled by AWS Systems Manager Quick Setup include /knowledge-base/components/updating SSM Agent, scanning instances for missing security patches, and collecting inventory for your managed instances.
+The commonly used capabilities enabled by AWS Systems Manager Quick Setup include updating SSM Agent, scanning instances for missing security patches, and collecting inventory for your managed instances.
 These capabilities help you manage and monitor the health of your Amazon EC2 instances while providing the minimum required permissions to get started.
-In the navigation panel, under AWS Systems Manager, select Quick Setup, and choose Create to initiate the setup process.
+To initiate the setup process, select Quick Setup from the left navigation panel and choose Create from the Host Management section.
+The Host Management configuration type is used to set up IAM roles and enables commonly used Systems Manager capabilities to securely manage your EC2 instances.
+If the Get Started page is shown, select the appropriate AWS region, choose Get started, and select Create from the Host Management section.

-3. For Configuration options, ensure that the following options are selected under Systems Manager.
+1. For Configuration options, ensure that the following options are selected under Systems Manager.
 Quick Setup configures these components based on best practices:

-• Update Systems Manager (SSM) Agent every two weeks.
+1. Update Systems Manager (SSM) Agent every two weeks.

-• Collect inventory from your instances every 30 minutes.
+2. Collect inventory from your instances every 30 minutes.

-• Scan instances for missing patches daily.
+3. Scan instances for missing patches daily.

 Using AWS CLI

-01 By default, AWS Systems Manager (SSM) doesn't have permission to communicate with or perform actions on your Amazon EC2 instances, therefore you must grant access by using an Identity and Access Management (IAM) instance profile and an IAM service role (or assume role).
+01 By default, Systems Manager (SSM) doesn't have permission to communicate with or perform actions on your Amazon EC2 instances, therefore you must grant access by using an Identity and Access Management (IAM) instance profile and an IAM service role (or assume role).
 You can start by creating the trust relationship policy for the required IAM service role.
-To create the required trust relationship policy for the new role, save the following policy document to a JSON file named cc-iam-trust-policy.json
+To create the required trust relationship policy for the new role, save the following policy document to a JSON file named cc-ssm-role-trust-policy.json

 {